-The opening speech was given by Chris Mariner, CEO of Mecx Group who were sponsoring the event.
+The opening speech was given by Chris Mariner, CEO of MECX Group.
 He started off by reflecting on Control Period 5, highlighting that at launch events in 2014 the UK economic, political and social landscape was a very different one – Brexit hadn’t been invented yet.

 The second key event of CP5, he said, was the Carillion failure.
 He said:

 “I grew up in Northern Ireland, northwest Ireland, which is […] a very pragmatic place and one of my favourite sayings, roughly translated from the Gaelic dialect, is this: ‘one person’s bad luck is another person’s good luck’.
 And in a way that is sort of true with the Carillion situation.
 As unfortunate and tragic as it turned out to be for many individuals, subcontractors, suppliers, clients and friends, two positives, in my opinion, have emerged with clear lessons to be learned as we approach Control Period 6.

 “Firstly, more than ever before, I think there is finally a genuine acknowledgement that the cheapest price is not always, if hardly ever, the best price.
 I think most punters would agree that a significant contribution to the Carillion failure is derived from a flawed strategy to chase sales at the expense of profit.
 I strongly believe that Network Rail and other infrastructure clients, but Network Rail in terms of CP6, have seen the light in this respect.
 No one here is in business to break event.
 Profit oils the wheels.